·

 Sunday Parade

-The Brezelfest parade is held on Sunday afternoon at 1:30 pm and travels throughout the streets of Speyer.
 The parade starts on Friedrich-Ebert-Straße and weaves its way through the streets of Wormser Landstraße, Hirschgraben, Bahnhofstraße, Postplatz, then to Via Triumphalis and ends at the fairground.

-Starting at 1:30 pm at the start of the route, the parade didn’t get towards the end of the route near the festival grounds for about an hour, so keep that in mind for planning on where to stand and when to show up.
+The parade didn’t get towards the end of the route near the festival grounds for about an hour, so keep that in mind for planning on where to stand and when to show up.
 The parade itself lasts about an hour and a half, then everyone makes their way to the festival grounds.

 The line up consists of 70 floats or groups walking throughout the parade.
 It’s filled with huge floats of exaggerated caricatures and animals, performers, businesses in Speyer, all the recreational sports in the city, and more.